 This did not assure Oerter of the gold medal, but his focus became getting beyond Silvester’s best throw in the prior day’s qualifying round.
 He fulfilled that vision, his third-round effort won the Gold, and with his last two throws he had the first, second and third best of the day.
 A sweep; a shut out; hitting for the cycle if you were to compare it to achievements in other sports.

 Lothar Milde never got past his own second-round distance, winning the Silver Medal.
 He would later say that even though he was leading the competition, he felt Oerter’s looming presence.
 Ludvik Danek of Czechoslovakia, a prior world record holder, had trouble with the wet ring, the wet disc, and was unable to warm up properly.
 He took the Bronze.
-In 1968, Jay Sylvester won 20 of 22 meets, set three world records and won the U.S. Olympic trials.
+In 1968, Jay Sylvester won 20 of 22 meets, set two world records and won the U.S. Olympic trials.
 Yet, in this Olympic competition, he finished fifth, having fouled on three of his last four throws.

 As Al Oerter stood on the medal platform, he bent low to have the Gold Medal placed over his head, hang around his neck and rest upon his chest.
 He was tired, more tired at the conclusion of a competition than he had ever been in his life.
 After winning gold in ’56, he predicted that he would win four more gold medals.
 Now, as he stared out at his two young daughters in the crowd, he made the immediate decision that this would be his last Olympics and he would retire from competition.
 He wanted to spend more time with his family and be there as his girls grew into adolescence.